Florida State Seminoles

-The Florida State Seminoles are the athletic teams representing Florida State University located in Tallahassee, Florida.
-They compete as a member of the National Collegiate Athletic Association (NCAA) Division I level (Football Bowl Subdivision sub-level for football), primarily competing in the Atlantic Coast Conference (ACC) for all sports since the 1991–92 season; within the Atlantic Division in any sports split into a divisional format since the 2005–06 season.
+The Florida State Seminoles are the athletic teams representing Florida State University (FSU) located in Tallahassee, Florida.
+They compete as a member of the National Collegiate Athletic Association (NCAA) Division I, primarily competing in the Atlantic Coast Conference (ACC) for all sports since the 1991–92 season; within the Atlantic Division in any sports split into a divisional format since the 2005–06 season.

-The Seminoles' athletic department fields 20 teams.
-They have collectively won 21 team national championships, and over 100 team conference championships, as well as numerous individual national and conference titles.
+The Seminoles' athletic department currently fields 18 varsity teams, including programs for both men and women.
+They have collectively won 20 team national championships and over 100 team conference championships, as well as numerous individual national and conference titles.

+The athletic department is led by athletic director Michael Alford, who reports to FSU President Richard D. McCullough and the Board of Trustees.